What Are Exchange Traded Funds (ETFs) in India?

 3. Tracking Error

 Tracking error refers to the difference between an ETF’s performance and the performance of its underlying benchmark index.
-ETF funds with high tracking error typically produce returns much lower than the benchmark index.
+ETFs with high tracking error typically produce returns much lower than the benchmark index.

 Conclusion

 ETFs simplify investing.
 They provide access to a wide variety of markets without the stress of picking individual stocks or timing your entry.
-With a basic understanding and a bit of planning, ETFs can be a powerful tool in your investment journey.
+With a basic understanding and some planning, ETFs can be a powerful tool in your investment journey.
+You can easily calculate the potential returns of an ETF investment with the help of an ETF calculator.

 Q2.
 Where to buy Exchange Traded Funds?